Had an issue with

 complaints got resolved

-Out-of-Warranty TV Screen Repaired for Free: A customer reported screen line defects years after purchase.
-Sony reviewed the case and offered a free panel replacement despite the warranty expiring
+Out-of-Warranty TV Screen Repaired: A customer reported screen line defects on their TV years after purchase.
+Sony reviewed the case and offered a free panel replacement despite the warranty expiring.

-Slow Warranty Repair Until Escalated: A customer waited over a month for a TV repair with little communication.
-After requesting escalation and referencing their consumer rights, Sony accelerated the process.
+Slow Warranty Repair: A customer waited over a month for a TV repair with little communication from Sony.
+After requesting escalation and referencing their consumer rights, Sony acted quickly.

 How to escalate a complaint with Sony

-If your complaint isn’t moving forward, here’s how to escalate effectively:
+If your complaint isn’t moving forward, here’s how to escalate:

 1. Request a Supervisor or Case Manager